Historic California Old Vine Pinot Noir Vineyards Pulled Out or Planted Shortly After 1980 or Lacking Verifiable Planting Information

 Ferguson Block at Donum Estate Thomas Ferguson planted this vineyard in 1974 to the Martini

 clone.
-The grapes were sold exclusively to the Donum Estate and the resultant wine was labelled as
+The grapes were sold exclusively to the Donum Estate and the resultant wine was labeled as

 “Thomas.”
 The 30 acre-vineyard was located just around the corner from the Donum Estate on Ramal